KeepsItCrypt0/PulseStrategy/README.md

 • After issuance PLSTR is likely to trade on secondary markets at discounts and premiums compared to its redeemable vPLS value which savy users can take advantage of.

-• When market demand drives PLSTR price above its redeemable value (a premium), it signals an opportunity to grow the vPLS reserve by expanding supply and capturing market premiums akin to MicroStrategys leverage play.
+• When market demand drives PLSTR price above its redeemable value (a premium), it signals an opportunity to grow the vPLS reserve by expanding supply and capturing market premiums.

 • When premiums are captured they are Bridged to PulseChain increasing the bridge’s Total Value Locked (TVL).